kokukuma/mtls-token/README.md

 ### Purpose

-This package's responsibility is creating and verifing Certificate-Bound token.
+The purpose of package is creating and verifing Certificate-Bound token.

-This token is used for Access Token and Refresh Token of OAuth 2.0.
+This token can be used for Access Token and Refresh Token of OAuth 2.0.

 How to pass the token to resource server?
-How to mangae key pair and certificate?
+How to manage key pair and certificate?
 There are out of scope.

 ### How it works